 Best Overall: Amazon Fire 7 Kids Edition Tablet

 Each purchase also includes a yearlong subscription to Amazon's FreeTime Unlimited service, which comes with more than 20,000 apps, games, books, videos, audiobooks, and content from sites like PBS Kids, Nickelodeon, and Disney.
-(Once the year is up, the service costs $2 monthly, but you can opt-out at any time.)
-If you want to go beyond FreeTime, the Kindle has 32 GB of storage and you can opt to add even more with a microSD card.
+Once the year is up, you'll have to pay monthly for the service, but you can cancel at any time.
+If you want to go beyond FreeTime, the Fire 7 Kids tablet has 16 gigabytes (GB) of storage, and you can opt to add even more with a microSD card.

 Best for Toddlers: Fisher-Price Linkimals Play Together Panda

 With this plush, chatty bear, Fisher-Price proves that electronic toys for toddlers can be both cuddly and high-tech.
-Aimed at little ones 9 months and older, this panda has a light-up belly with a huge button that makes it easy for little ones to operate on their own.
-With a press of the button, they'll hear about numbers, shapes, and even tips for good manners, as well as plenty of songs and giggles.
+This panda has a light-up belly with a huge button that makes it easy for little ones to operate on their own.
+With just a press, they'll hear about numbers, shapes, and even tips for good manners, as well as plenty of songs and giggles.

-Because messes happen daily for kids this young, parents will be happy to know that the electronic components can be removed and the soft outer layer can be machine washed.
+Because messes happen daily for young kids, parents will be happy to know that they can remove the electronic components to machine-wash the soft outer layer.
 The Linkimals creatures are designed to work together, so if a friend has another toy from the series, they can be set up to interact with one another.

 Best for Preschoolers: Leapfrog My Own Leaptop

 Toddlers and preschoolers love to imitate their parents and caregivers—it's one of the ways they learn more about the world around them—and this colorful, rugged laptop toy lets them do that in a big way.
-There are four different modes: alphabet, messages, games, and music.
+There are four different learning modes: alphabet, messages, games, and music.
 In alphabet mode, kids will learn a specific letter, its sound, and words that start with it.
-Other fun features include animal trivia games, email messages from Scout (LeapFrog's main character) that get read aloud, and 16 different songs and melodies.
+Other fun features include animal trivia games, email messages from Scout (LeapFrog's main character), and 16 different songs and melodies.

-If you keep hearing the words "Lego Robotics" but aren't quite sure what the fuss is about, this toy is a great introduction to the concept.
-Aimed at kids ages 7 and older, it's designed to introduce them to coding.
-The kit can be used to create five different machines, from a classic-looking robot that talks and dances to a guitar with sound effects.
+If you keep hearing the words "LEGO Robotics" but aren't quite sure what the fuss is about, this toy is a great introduction to the concept.
+The kit aimed to introduce kids to coding and other STEM concepts can be used to create five different machines, from a classic-looking robot that talks and dances to a guitar with sound effects.

 To use it, you'll need to download the company's free app, which has an easy-to-grasp coding interface that teaches kids about concepts such as loops and variables.
 The app is regularly updated, so even after your child has built all the possible combinations, they'll be able to find new challenges and even interact with friends who are also using it.